ReScience/ReScience-submission/article/RNH_AR_EG_SSTJ_ETP_MMC-2016.md

 DTI-based measures such as fractional anisotropy (FA) and mean diffusivity (MD) are usually used to assess properties of brain microstructure.
-For example, FA is thought to be an indicator of different microstructural properties (such as packing density of axons, and density of myelin in nerve fibers [@Beaulieu2002-tl]), but also indicates white matter coherence (i.e. the alignment of axons within a measurement voxel).
+For example, FA is sensitive to different microstructural properties (such as packing density of axons, and density of myelin in nerve fibers [@Beaulieu2002-tl]), as well to the degree of white matter coherence (i.e. the alignment of axons within a measurement voxel).
 However, because a measurement voxel can contain partial volumes of different types of tissue, these measures are not always specific to one particular type of tissue.
 In particular, diffusion anisotropy in voxels near cerebral ventricles and parenchyma can be underestimated by partial volume effects of cerebrospinal fluid (CSF).

+Since CSF partial volume effects depend on the exact positioning of brain relative to the MRI spatial encoding grind, the reproducibility of diffusion-weighted measures might be compromised by free water diffusion partial volume effects  [@Metzler-Baddeley2011-hg].
+Moreover, free water contaminations are likely to confound diffusion based measures in studies of brain aging and some pathology, because CSF partial volume effects might be increased due to tissue morphological atrophy and enlargement of cerebral ventricle [@Donnell2015-hg].

+In MRI acquistions, the signal from free water can be directly eliminated using fluid-attenuated inversion recover diffusion-weighted sequences [@Papadakis2002-hg].
+However, these sequences have some drawback.
+For example, they require longer acquisitions times and produce images with lower SNR.
+Moreover, these approaches cannot be used retrospectively for data cohorts already acquired with standard diffusion-weighted sequences.

+Diffusion free-water can also be suppressed by adding parameters to the diffusion MRI models.
-To remove the influence of the freely diffusing CSF and quantify changes that are specifically related to brain tissue, the DTI model can be extended to separately take into account the contributions of tissue and CSF by representing the tissue compartment with an anisotropic diffusion tensor and the CSF compartment as an isotropic free water diffusion coefficient.
+For example, the DTI model can be extended to separately take into account the contributions of tissue and CSF by representing the tissue compartment with an anisotropic diffusion tensor and the CSF compartment as an isotropic free water diffusion coefficient [@Pasternak2009-hg].
 Recently, two procedures were proposed by Hoy and colleagues to fit this two compartments model to diffusion-weighted data at different b-values (i.e. different diffusion gradient-weightings) [@Hoy2014-lk,].
 Although these procedures have been shown to provide diffusion based measures that are stable